dinhomathias/Amc/Performance-Optimizations.md

 There are many ways to fix race conditions in a multithreaded environment, but I won't explain any of them here.
 Mostly because it probably isn't worth the work; partly because it's cumbersome and I feel lazy.
 Instead, as promised in the first paragraph, I'll show you how to avoid them completely.
 That's not always as easy as it is in this case, but we're lucky:

-1. Our set of tools is very limited - `@run_async` is the only thread-related tool we're using
+1. Our set of tools is very limited - `Dispatcher.run_async` is the only thread-related tool we're using
 2. Our goals are not very ambitious - we only want to speed up our I/O

 There are two relatively simple steps you have to follow.
 First, identify those parts of the code that **must** run sequentially (the opposite of *in parallel* or *asynchronously*).
 Usually, that is code that fits **at least one** of these criteria: